The Most Important Audit You Can Do

 by Shane O’Neill, VP

 Retailers often review various aspects of their business.
 Whether it’s their website, POS software, accounting, etc. Yet, few ever audit their most important asset; their brand.

 Let’s start with your logo.
 For some reason, some businesses get hung up on their logo.
-Maybe they have a personal connection with whoever designed it, or it’s been in use for so long that they feel it’s part of their history and serves as an iconic, recognizable mark.
+Perhaps they have a personal connection to whoever designed it, or it’s been in use for so long that they feel it’s part of their history and serves as an iconic, recognizable mark.
 While that may be true, logos rarely stand the test of time.
-The truth is logos should be evaluated every five years or so.
+The truth is, logos should be evaluated every five years or so.
 Is it still current?
 Does it provide an adequate function for the types of marketing you do?
-Social and digital marketing is a great example of how logos, and potentially adding a brand mark, need to be considered for this disruptive shift.
-However, other things like font and color styles change over time.
-These are important in keeping your brand fresh and not dated, especially if you’re trying to reach the younger bridal generation.
+Social and digital marketing is a great example of how logos, and potentially adding a brand mark, needs to be considered for this disruptive shift.
+However, other things like fonts and color styles change over time.
+These are important in keeping your brand fresh and not dated, especially if you’re trying to reach the younger bridal customer.

 All of these things help develop your identity over time.
 It requires consistent thought and evaluation.
 Remember, your brand is your business’s style.
 You’re not still wearing your clothes from the ‘80s and driving a Conquest TSI are you?
 Well, neither should your brand.
 So take a good hard look.
 Maybe it’s time to take your business shopping for new clothes, new style, and a new focus.
 If you’ve never gone through this process before, now is the time.
 I guarantee it can do nothing but improve your business, so no excuses.